Chart Color Schemes

 Educational attainment in Hindmarsh - Brompton aligns closely with national averages, showing typical qualification patterns and performance metrics

-In Hindmarsh - Brompton, educational attainment is notably high.
-Among residents aged 15 and above, 37.5% have university qualifications, surpassing the broader benchmarks of 25.7% in South Australia (SA) and 28.8% in the SA3 area.
-The most common university qualification is a bachelor degree, held by 25.2% of residents.
-Postgraduate qualifications are held by 8.9%, while graduate diplomas account for 3.4%.
+Educational attainment in Hindmarsh-Brompton is notably high, with 37.5% of residents aged 15 years and above holding university qualifications.
+This compares favourably to the state average of 25.7% and the SA3 area average of 28.8%.
+The most common university qualification is the Bachelor degree, held by 25.2% of residents in this age group.
+Postgraduate qualifications are held by 8.9%, while graduate diplomas make up 3.4%.

-Vocational credentials are also prevalent, with 26.7% of residents aged 15 and above holding such qualifications.
-Advanced diplomas are held by 9.4%, and certificates by 17.3%.
+Vocational credentials are also prevalent, with 26.7% of residents aged 15 years and above holding such qualifications.
+Advanced diplomas account for 9.4%, while certificates make up 17.3%.
 Educational participation is high, with 27.4% of residents currently enrolled in formal education.
-This includes 9.3% in tertiary education, 7.3% in primary education, and 5.2% pursuing secondary education.
+This includes 9.3% pursuing tertiary education, 7.3% in primary education, and 5.2% in secondary education.

 Frequently Asked Questions - Education